Sidrameshwer/RTL-to-GDS-Flow-for-2-2-Systolic-Array-Matrix-Multiplier-/physical_design/README.md

 * You can go to Clock->CCopt Clock Tree Debugger to see whether the clock tree has been bulit or not.
   <img width="1851" height="906" alt="image" src="https://github.com/user-attachments/assets/5ef938db-d91a-4d26-8297-9e12da510f79" />

-- Check the timings, this time chossing post -CTS as design stage.
+- Check the timings, this time choosing post -CTS as design stage.
 <img width="1071" height="684" alt="image" src="https://github.com/user-attachments/assets/eb90f3d3-41af-4330-837e-259b5842fa4a" />